-- Shoes or sandals must be worn at all times on campus according to state law and for student safety. - Body piercing that is a safety hazard and/or hinders performance in a classroom is not allowed. - Wallet chains are not allowed. - Students shall not wear hats or bandanas in district buildings except for a medical or religious purpose.
-Individual sites may have additional rules regarding footwear/jewelry/accessories.
-See your site handbook for specific information. - Students cannot wear slippers on campus.
+- Shoes or sandals must be worn at all times on campus according to state law and for student safety. - Body piercing that is a safety hazard and/or hinders performance in a classroom is not allowed. - School Administration has final discreaton regarding headwear, please follow your site guidelines. - •